WELCOME TO Chef George Hirsch as seen on PBS PUBLIC TELEVISION and PBS CREATE Television Networks

 Fresh ground black pepper

-2 Tablespoons each fresh chopped parsley and basil
+2 Tablespoons each of fresh chopped parsley and basil

 In a large saucepot sauté, sauté olive oil, onion, and garlic over medium heat until light brown.
 Stir in crushed tomatoes and tomato sauce.
 Season with dried basil, oregano, Italian seasoning, pepper, and half of the parsley.
 Simmer, covered, for about 10 minutes, stirring occasionally.
 Add cooked browned meatballs and top with fresh chopped parsley and basil before serving.